-shared identities, and citizenships.75 Therefore, people essentially have the control over where they feel a sense of nation-ness.
-However, Anderson in Imagined Communities states that "nation-ness is assimilated to skin color, gender, parentage and birth era - all those things one can not help".
-76 Anderson's assertion reveals a sobering truth: modern people progressively developed a fixed image of 'nation-ness' or nationalism as rooted in the visible and unchosen factors.
+Happening to be born American, Chinese, Korean, or French is rather arbitrary or unchosen.
+None of the seven billion people worldwide chose to become something-an or something-ese.
+However, things are slightly different when we deal with the term 'nationness.'
+Nation-ness is a cultural and political concept that ties people with a nation through a sense of belonging, Year 2022 C shared identities, and citizenships. ??5 Therefore, people essentially have the control over where they feel a sense of nation-ness.
+However, Anderson in Imagined Communities states that "nation-ness is assimilated to skin color, gender, parentage and birth era -all those things one can not help". ??6 Gregory soulfully belted out the words of the Arirang, a traditional folk song that has become the defacto national anthem and popular even in current-day North Korea.
+The lyrics express that two star-crossed lovers are separated and distraught, without any real conclusion as to whether they would meet again.
+Gregory most likely never got to see his family again nor the country he desperately cried out for, but Koryo Saram can be reconciled with their "beloved one," Anderson's assertion reveals a sobering truth: modern people progressively developed a fixed image of 'nation-ness' or nationalism as rooted in the visible and unchosen factors.
 If a group of people does not possess all of those natural characteristics, then they may encounter a wall of unacceptance and discrimination even in places where they truly believe they belong: the homelands where their race or place of birth might not be traced, but where their hearts reside.

 Koryoin, despite generations away from their physical homelands, retain a strong sense of Koreanness; that notion is where their hearts are.
-Yet, the Koreans hold different definitions of Korean-ness, and these conflicting perceptions between Koreans and Koryo Saram seem like magnets of the same pole: essentially the same, but can never unite.
+Yet, the Koreans hold different definitions of Koreanness, and these conflicting perceptions between Koreans and Koryo Saram seem like magnets of the same pole: essentially the same, but can never unite.